liquity/bold/README.md

 - `addColl(uint256 _troveId, uint256 _collAmount)`: Transfers the `_collAmount` from the user to the system, and adds the received collateral to the caller's active Trove.

 - `withdrawColl(uint256 _troveId, uint256 _amount)`: withdraws _amount of collateral from the caller’s Trove.
-Executes only if the user has an active Trove, must result in the user’s Trove `ICR >= MCR` and must obey the adjustment CCR constraints [LINK].
+Executes only if the user has an active Trove, must result in the user’s Trove `ICR >= MCR` and must obey the adjustment [CCR constraints](#critical-collateral-ratio-ccr-restrictions).

  - `withdrawBold(uint256 _troveId, uint256 _amount, uint256 _maxUpfrontFee)`: adds _amount of BOLD to the user’s Trove’s debt, mints BOLD stablecoins to the user.
-Must result in `ICR >= MCR` and must obey the adjustment CCR constraints [LINK].
+Must result in `ICR >= MCR` and must obey the adjustment [CCR constraints](#critical-collateral-ratio-ccr-restrictions).
 An `upfrontFee` is charged, based on the system’s _average_ interest rate, the BOLD debt drawn and the `UPFRONT_INTEREST_PERIOD`.
 The fee is added to the Trove’s debt.
 The borrower chooses a `_maxUpfrontFee` that he/she is willing to accept in case of a fee slippage, i.e. when the system’s average interest rate increases and in turn increases the fee they’d pay.

  - `repayBold(uint256 _troveId, uint256 _amount)`: repay `_amount` of BOLD to the caller’s Trove, canceling that amount of debt.
 Transfers the BOLD from the caller to the system.